-- many theorems assert that a property holds for all elements in a domain - the integers, the real numbers, or some of the discrete structures that we will study in this class - often the universal quantifier (needed for a precise statement of a theorem) is omitted by standard mathematical convention - example: if x > y, where x and y are positive real numbers, then $x^2 > y^2$ - really means: for all positive real numbers x and y, if x > y, then x > y many theorems have the form:
+- Many theorems assert that a property holds for all elements in a domain, such as the integers, the real numbers, or some of the discrete structures that we will study in this class. - Often the universal quantifier (needed for a precise statement of a theorem) is omitted by standard mathematical convention.

+For example, the statement:

+"If x > y, where x and y are positive real numbers, then $x^2 > y^2$ " really means

+"For all positive real numbers x and y, if x > y, then $x^2 > y^2$."